Nestoras Mytidis

-Nestoras Mytidis (Νέστορας Μυτίδης; born 1 June 1991) is a Cypriot professional footballer who plays as a striker for Greek Super League 2 club Panachaiki.
+Nestoras Mytidis (Νέστορας Μυτίδης; born 1 June 1991) is a Cypriot professional footballer who plays as a striker for Cypriot club AEZ Zakakiou.

 Club career

 Mytidis began playing football at a young age and after the arrival of Andreas Michaelides, he progressed to the first team, that was playing at Cyprus Second Division during the 2009–10 season, and had two appearances, helping the team promote back to First Division.

 In the 2010–11 season, Ton Caanen established Mitidis as a regular first team player, and on 13 November 2010, he scored his first senior goal of his career, in the 85th minute of a win against Ermis Aradippou.

 He scored his first goal for the Europa League in an 8–0 victory for AEK Larnaca against Floriana in Hibernians Ground.

 On 12 July 2016, Mytidis signed a two-year contract with option for another one with the Dutch club, Roda JC Kerkrade.

 In April 2017, Mytidis permanently returned to AEK Larnaca following a six-month loan.

 On 18 December 2017, Mytidis signed a six months contract with Super League club Kerkyra on loan from AEK Larnaca.